-The sub-committee examined it progress at the end of this meeting and agreed to concentrate efforts for the next two years on only a few in-depth assessments that are in different stages of development (Tables 2 and 3).
-Progress is expected intersessionally through the work of several working and steering groups (Annex V).
-The sub-committee also developed budget proposals to facilitate progress on three topics, the in-depth assessment of North Pacific sei whales and humpback whales and the collection of new data from the North Pacific during IWC-POWER cruises (Table 4).
-The sub-committee recommended these proposals be funded to ensure progress is made towards two in-depth assessments and the collection of North Pacific data, particularly in areas infrequently surveyed.
+The sub-committee examined it progress at the end of this meeting and agreed to concentrate efforts for the next two years on only a couple in-depth assessments that are in different stages of development (Tables 3 and 4).
+Progress is expected intersessionally through the work of several working and steering groups (Table 2).
+The sub-committee also developed budget proposals to facilitate progress on three topics, the in-depth assessment of North Pacific sei whales and humpback whales and the collection of new data from the North Pacific during IWC-POWER cruises (Table 5).
+The sub-committee recommended these proposals be funding to insure progress is made towards two in-depth assessments and the collection of North Pacific data, particularly in areas infrequently surveyed.